oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

     ![Target databases page in OCI](images/target-databases-page-oci.png "Target databases page in OCI")

-## Task 4: Explore Security Center
+## Task 4: Explore Oracle Data Safe

-1. In the breadcrumb at the top of the page, click **Data Safe**.
+1. On the left, select **Target Databases**, and then select **Dashboard**.

-    The **Overview** page is displayed.
+    The **Overview** page appears.

 2. Under **Security center** on the left, click **Dashboard** and review the dashboard.
 Scroll down to view the security controls and feature metrics (charts).
 Make sure your compartment is selected under **List scope**.
 From the **Target databases** drop-down list, select your target database so that the data in the dashboard pertains to your target database only.

-    - In Security center, you can access all the Oracle Data Safe features, including the dashboard, Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, SQL Firewall, and Alerts.
+3. On the left,you can access all the Oracle Data Safe features, including Attribute Sets, Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, Security Policies, SQL Firewall, and Alerts.

     - When you register a target database, Oracle Data Safe automatically creates a security assessment and user assessment for you.
 That's why the **Security assessment**, **User assessment**, **Feature usage**, and **Operations summary** charts in the dashboard already have data.
     - During registration, Oracle Data Safe also discovers audit trails on your target database.
 That's why the **Audit trails** chart in the dashboard shows one audit trail with the status **In transition** for your Autonomous AI Database.
 Later you start this audit trail to collect audit data into Oracle Data Safe.